cambsull/SteamWebAPILibrary/README.md

 1. Add SteamWebAPILibrary.js to your project directory.

-2. Update your package.json file to include the following
+2. Add these dependencies to your package.json file:

 ```
  "dependencies": {